ShayanBlaze/movie-box/README.md

 ## 📂 Project Structure

-The project structure has been refactored for scalability and readability, following best practices.
+The project structure has been refactored for scalability, readability, and type safety.

 ```
 movie-box/